K-VARK: Kernelized Variance-Aware Residual Kalman Filter for Sensorless Force Estimation in Collaborative Robots: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{obotics} is continuously revolutionizing the manufacturing industry, addressing critical challenges such as labor shortages and the growing demand for efficiency and precision~\cite{russmann2015industry}.
-Whereas industrial robots were traditionally deployed for simple repetitive tasks, modern applications increasingly require robots to perform complex operations that involve nuanced and dynamic interactions with their environments~\cite{keshvarparast2024collaborative}.
-In many applications, such as polishing, deburring, and assembly, robots are expected not only to maintain physical contact with their environment but also to regulate interaction forces with high accuracy, where task performance heavily depends on the quality and control of applied forces.
+\IEEEPARstart{R}{obotics} is revolutionizing the manufacturing industry, addressing critical challenges such as labor shortages and the growing demand for efficiency and precision~\cite{russmann2015industry}.
+Whereas industrial robots were traditionally deployed for repetitive tasks, modern applications increasingly require robots to perform complex operations that involve dynamic interactions with their environments~\cite{keshvarparast2024collaborative}.
+In many applications, such as polishing, deburring, and assembly, robots are expected not only to maintain physical contact but also to regulate interaction forces with high accuracy, where task performance depends on the quality and control of applied forces.

-To satisfy these demanding requirements,many industrial robots are equipped with dedicated force-torque sensors located at the end effector or integrated joint torque sensors~\cite{ke2023review}.
+To satisfy these demanding requirements, many industrial robots are equipped with dedicated force-torque sensors located at the end effector or integrated joint torque sensors~\cite{ke2023review}.
 Although these sensors improve performance, they also add considerable cost and complexity to robotic systems.
 This motivates a growing interest in \emph{sensorless force estimation} methods~\cite{liu2021sensorless,ibari2024collision}, which infer contact forces using only internal robot signals and dynamic modeling, thus reducing the dependence on costly force sensing.

 Sensorless force estimation typically employs force observers using identified models of the robot's dynamics~\cite{han2021toward}.
 However, these approaches are vulnerable to inaccuracies arising from sensor noise, parameter drift, incomplete or biased excitation in training data, and model mismatches~\cite{madsen2020comprehensive}.
-Such imperfections in model identification propagate into the force observers and degrade the reliability and generalizability of the force estimates.
+Such imperfections propagate to force observers and degrade the reliability and generalizability of force estimates.
 Among the most challenging factors is joint friction, whose nonlinear and often poorly characterized behavior introduces complex residual dynamics~\cite{kermani2007friction}.